 Determining Project Eligibility

-- Low and Moderate Area Benefit: the project meets the identified needs of L/M income persons residing in an area where at least 51% of those residents are L/M income persons according to the US Census Bureau.
-The benefits of this type of activity are available to all persons in the area regardless of income.
-Examples: street, park, and other infrastructure improvements.
+- Low and Moderate Area Benefit: the project meets the identified needs of L/M income persons residing in an area where at least 51% of those residents are L/M income persons, according to the US Census Bureau.
+The benefits of this type of activity are available to all persons in the area, regardless of income—for example, street, park, and other infrastructure improvements.

 - L/M Limited Clientele: the project benefits a specific group of people (rather than all residents of a designated area), at least 51% of whom are L/M income persons.
 The following groups are presumed to be L/M, per HUD: abused children, elderly persons, battered spouses, homeless, handicapped, and illiterate persons.
 Examples: all public services are L/M limited clientele.

-- L/M Housing: the project adds or improves permanent residential housing structures that will be occupied by L/M income households upon completion.
-Housing can be either rental or owner-occupied units in either single or multi- family buildings; rental units for L/M income persons must be available at affordable rents.
+- L/M Housing: the project adds or improves permanent residential housing structures occupied by L/M income households upon completion.
+Housing can be either rental or owner-occupied units in either single or multi-family buildings; rental units for L/M income persons must be available at affordable rents.
 Examples: acquisition of property, rehabilitation of existing housing, conversion of non-residential structures into housing.
 Note: New housing construction is generally not an eligible activity, although site acquisition and site improvements are eligible.

-- Micro-Enterprise Assistance: the project assists in the establishment of a micro-enterprise or assists persons developing a micro-enterprise (a micro-enterprise is defined as having five or fewer employees, one or more of whom owns the business).
+- Micro-Enterprise Assistance: the project assists in establishing a micro-enterprise or assisting persons developing a micro-enterprise (a micro-enterprise is defined as having five or fewer employees, one or more of whom owns the business).
 This activity must benefit L/M persons or jobs as defined in previous sections.

 - Public facilities and improvements are eligible under 24 CFR 570.201 (c).
 Project descriptions must include the nature of the work to be undertaken and the location(s).
 Project descriptions must identify the specific activities to be carried out with CDBG funds to meet HUD regulatory requirements.
-Examples: Acceptable: Street improvements consisting of sidewalk, paving, curb and gutters will be carried out at specific areas within low and moderate income neighborhoods.the following locations.
+Examples: Acceptable: Street improvements consisting of the sidewalk, paving, curb, and gutters will be carried out at specific areas within low and moderate-income neighborhoods—the following locations.

 - Public services are eligible under 24 CFR 570.201(e).
-Public services are required to provide a direct benefit to low and moderate income persons; therefore, each proposal must describe how low and moderate income populations will be targeted and documented.
-Public services do not include political activities, payments to individuals for their food, clothing, rent, utilities or other income payments; physical improvements or any other activity qualifying as eligible under another category.
-The service provided must be specific and its targeted clientele clearly identified.
+Public services are required to benefit low and moderate-income persons directly; therefore, each proposal must describe how low and moderate-income populations will be targeted and documented.
+Public services do not include political activities, payments to individuals for their food, clothing, rent, utilities, other income payments, physical improvements, or any other qualifying activity as eligible under another category.
+The service provided must be specific, and its targeted clientele clearly identified.
 (E.g., Acceptable: Senior Meals: Noon meals will be delivered Monday through Friday to approximately 80 senior citizens residing at Hampshire Heights-- Unacceptable: Senior Services: A variety of services will be offered to meet the needs of low and moderate-income elderly)

-- Housing activities may be eligible under several regulatory citations depending on the nature of the activity (acquisition, rehabilitation, construction, etc.).
-Housing activity descriptions must include information on the targeted population or areas (e.g., elderly, very-low income); the type(s) of units that qualify or will be affected (e.g., single-family, multi-family); and whether the assistance is for owner-occupied, renter-occupied or publicly-owned units.
+- Housing activities may be eligible under several regulatory citations depending on the activity's nature (acquisition, rehabilitation, construction, etc.).
+Housing activity descriptions must include information on the targeted population or areas (e.g., elderly, very-low-income), the type(s) of units that qualify or will be affected (e.g., single-family, multi-family), and whether the assistance is for owner-occupied, renter-occupied or publicly-owned units.